EasyJet adds Orly baggage connections with long-haul partners

 The latest such partnership, announced by Norwegian Air (NWC.OL) and JetBlue (JBLU.O), will connect dozens of American cities with Norwegian flights between New York, Boston or Fort Lauderdale and Europe, on a single booking.

-The Orly connection service, supported by ground handling firm Alysia, adds a fourth airport to easyJet’s “Worldwide” long-haul connections already operating at London Gatwick, Berlin Tegel and Milan Malpensa with airline partners including Norwegian, Virgin Atlantic and WestJet.
+The Orly connection service, supported by ground handling firm Alyzia, adds a fourth airport to easyJet’s “Worldwide” long-haul connections already operating at London Gatwick, Berlin Tegel and Milan Malpensa with airline partners including Norwegian, Virgin Atlantic and WestJet.

 Transavia, Air France-KLM’s low-cost arm, is fighting back with its own “Smart Connect” service that will begin coordinating flight transfers between its French and Dutch operations to offer new destinations.